 Would it be possible to introduce something like this (obviously, this is just an interface suggestion, but we would like both list-snapshots-by-defn and interrogate-snapshot-by-id functionality)?

-#1 Updated by Robert Illingworth over 2 years ago
+#1 Updated by Robert Illingworth about 3 years ago

 - Target version set to 2.8.0